RemsTSE/LoRa_Node_Stml073rz/README.md

 The id format for a node can be modified, but will need to be fixed.

 24/07/2023 : The current task at hand is the testing of the multicast/re-transmission of efficiency scores, then we can start sending schedule packets.
+16/08/2023 : Updated functions for schedule sharing, now testing with an example routing table, with 2 test nodes in the dominating set.